-The test reports on each current lead assembly shall be submitted to CERN for approval before delivery and shall be included in the Traveller document.
+The test reports on each current lead shall be submitted to CERN for approval before delivery and shall be included in the Traveller document.
 The following information shall be included in a data/sheet computer readable file:

-- identification number of current lead assembly, current lead, HTS unit and HTS stacks, - results of all tests performed at the manufacturer premises, including date and place of the tests and name and qualification of the personnel who has performed the tests.
+- identification number of current lead, HTS unit and HTS stacks, - results of all tests performed at the contractor premises, including date and place of the tests and name and qualification of the personnel who has performed the tests.